USEPA/open-source-projects/readme.md

 This repository contains files for teams to reuse when working in and with EPA Open Source projects.

-Also, this repository contains the link to [EPA's Interim Open Source Software Policy](https://www.epa.gov/irmpoli8/interim-open-source-software-oss-policy) and [EPA's draft Open Source Code Guidance](https://developer.epa.gov/guide/open-source-code/).
+Also, this repository contains the link to [EPA's Interim Open Source Software Policy](https://www.epa.gov/irmpoli8/interim-open-source-software-oss-policy) and [EPA's Open Source Code Guidance](https://developer.epa.gov/guide/open-source-code/).

 **[Read EPA's open source software policy.](https://www.epa.gov/irmpoli8/interim-open-source-software-oss-policy)**